-The first Ghibli Park in Japan – and the world for that matter – will open on November 1 2022 within the Expo 2005 Aichi Commemorative Park in Nagakute city near Nagoya (about three hours by train from Tokyo).
+The first Ghibli Park in Japan – and the world for that matter – has opened on November 1 2022.
+It's located within the Expo 2005 Aichi Commemorative Park in Nagakute city near Nagoya, about three hours by train from Tokyo.

-Studio Ghibli has announced that its first theme park will be divided into five areas: Hill of Youth, Ghibli’s Large Warehouse, Mononoke’s Village, Valley of Witches and Dondoko Forest.
-All these attractions are based on the studio’s most famous flicks and will blend in perfectly with the existing nature in the park.
+Studio Ghibli has announced that its first theme park will be divided into five areas: Hill of Youth, Ghibli’s Grand Warehouse, Mononoke’s Village, Valley of Witches and Dondoko Forest.
+All these attractions are based on the studio’s most famous flicks and will blend in seamlessly with the existing nature in the park.
 Here's what we know so far.

 Hill of Youth

-Located close to the north entrance of the park, the Hill of Youth is the gateway to this Ghibli wonderland.
+Located close to the Expo 2005 Aichi Commemorative Park's north entrance, the Hill of Youth is the gateway to this Ghibli wonderland.

-Fans of ‘Whisper of the Heart’ (1995), which was set in the neighbourhood of Seiseki-Sakuragaoka in Western Tokyo, will recognise this red building.
+Fans of ‘Whisper of the Heart’ (1995), which was set in the Seiseki-Sakuragaoka neighbourhood in Western Tokyo, will recognise this orange building.
 With the surrounding greenery, it looks exactly like the antique shop from the movie.
 You’ll also find a miniature version of the Cat Bureau from the movie ‘The Cat Returns’ (2002).

-A former public swimming pool which closed down in September 2018 will be transformed into Ghibli’s Large Warehouse, which will be three times bigger than the Ghibli Museum in Tokyo’s Mitaka neighbourhood.
+A former public swimming pool which closed down in September 2018 is transformed into Ghibli’s Grand Warehouse, and it's three times bigger than the Ghibli Museum in Tokyo’s Mitaka neighbourhood.
 This part of the theme park will be shielded from the elements, so you can still enjoy the attractions inside regardless of the weather.

-The above artist’s impression reveals that Ghibli’s Large Warehouse will also boast an area resembling the setting of ‘Arrietty’ (2010).
-The wall on the right side depicts the Borrowers’ family home, while the garden will let visitors experience the world from the perspective of the movie’s tiny main protagonist, Arrietty.
+The above photo reveals that Ghibli’s Large Warehouse will also boast an area resembling the setting of ‘Arrietty’ (2010).
+The garden will let visitors experience the world from the perspective of the movie’s tiny main protagonist, Arrietty.